danny-andrews/algorithms-and-data-structures/README.md

 - Any .js file inside a directory named "test", "tests", or "**test**"
 - Any file ending in ".test.js"

+To run only a specific test file, include the path after the command, e.g. `$ npm run test src/algorithms/parsing/test/military-time.js`.

 https://node-tap.org/docs/cli/

 ## Tips and Tricks